6 Endometriosis Symptoms that You Need to Know

+Do you know about endometriosis symptoms?
+Endometriosis occurs in women who are of childbearing age and can even manifest after a girl has her first period.
 The most severe symptoms appear between the ages of 25 and 35.
 This disease has no definitive cure, but there are certain treatments that can improve your quality of life.

 Physical exercise and keeping a healthy diet are essential to ensuring that any medical procedures are effective.

-Aside from the growth and development of endometrial tissue in the female reproductive tract and the surrounding areas, endometriosis has other symptoms that may indicate that it’s time to visit your gynecologist.
+Aside from the growth and development of endometrial tissue in the female reproductive tract and the surrounding areas, endometriosis has other symptoms that may indicate it’s time to visit your gynecologist.

-Very painful periods
+1. Very painful periods

 Do you want to know more?
 See:

-Pain during intercourse
+2. Pain during intercourse

 How can you know if it’s truly related to this disease?
 How do you know if your discomfort isn’t normal?

-- Cyclical pain.
+- Cyclical pain

-- The pain is of a strong intensity.
+- The pain is strong intensity

-- It progressively increases.
+- It progressively increases

-- There is little improvement with common painkillers.
+- There is little improvement with common painkillers

-Intestinal problems and pain during your period
+4. Intestinal problems and pain during your period

-During your period the endometrial lesions on your intestines can cause inflammation and pain, as well as the following associated symptoms:
+During your period, the endometrial lesions on your intestines can cause inflammation and pain, as well as the following associated symptoms: